mannbro/Kidsplayer/README.md

-# Music Player for Toddler using Raspberry Pi Pico and DFPlayer
+# Screenless MP3 Music Player for Toddler with Raspberry Pi Pico and DFPlayer
 This is a simple mp3 player with a screenless UI for Toddlers.
-It uses a Raspberry Pi Pico, a DFPlayer mp3-player module, some push buttons and leds.
+It uses a Raspberry Pi Pico, a DFPlayer MP3-player module, some push buttons and LEDs.

 In order to drive the DFPlayer MP3 player, it uses the drivers that are located here: https://github.com/mannbro/PicoDFPlayer